Introduction

 - Access to e-Learning platform

 The registration will follow the rule "first come, first get it".
-The registration may close before 29th May if all the places for the course are filled before the deadline.
+The registration may close before 09th June if all the places for the course are filled before the deadline.
 Please, proceed with your application as soon as possible.
-After completing the registrarion, you will find out if you have been accepted on the course within 15 days.
+After completing the application, you will find out if you have been accepted on the course within 15 days.

 For help during your application process please contact